 is a write-up and/or script for a performance-lecture on how to listen and think (with and against) the archive.
 Presented live a couple of times in 2020; now living as a book chapter in “Postcolonial Repercussions – On Sound Ontologies and Decolonised Listening,” published by Transcript Verlag.

 Composition and live performance for modular synthesizer and recorded voice.
 Constructed with and through the voice of death metal singer Fernanda Lira (Crypta).
-Commissioned by Festival Novas Frequências (Brazil) and Taking Things Apart (Germany).
-Length: 38:34 minutes.
-A sonic exploration on the afterlives of colonialism and the violence of borders, seeking to uproot voice from […]
+Originally commissioned by Festival Novas Frequências (Brazil) and Taking Things Apart (Germany) with dramaturgy by Giuliana Corsi.
+Length: ca. 40 minutes.
+A sonic exploration on the afterlives of colonialism and the violence […]

 Performance and Radio piece, commissioned by Deutschlandfunk Kultur and CTM.
 Presented live at HAU2 Berlin on January 30, 2019, as part of CTM Festival.
 Broadcast on 31st of May 2019.
 Length: 41:12 A Series of Gaps Rather Than a Presence is a tale about home, a story of returning, or, if you are so inclined, […]